uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 You should use 3 JavaScript buttons to switch between these.
 For example, inside your `/templates/mytheme/templates/base.html` you can add the following inside `{% block head %}`.

-This doesn't necessarily have to go inisde `{% block head %}`, you could for example put it outside `{% block head %}` to have it always show up, or inside a different block.
+This doesn't necessarily have to go inside `{% block head %}`, you could for example put it outside `{% block head %}` to have it always show up, or inside a different block.
 But for the snippet to make it into the rendered page, you have to make sure that child (more specific templates like `article.html`,`index.html`, etc.) don't overwrite the block.

 See template inheritance documentation for more details: https://jinja.palletsprojects.com/en/3.0.x/templates/#template-inheritance